FrenzyByte/fluidfrenzy/_docs/fluid-modifiers.md

 - **Strength** adjusts the amount of flow applied to the velocity field.
 For Vortex mode, this is the inward flow to the center.
 - **Falloff** - adjusts the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
 Use this to create sharper/flatter wave/vortex shapes.
 Higher values mean a faster falloff.
 - **Radial Flow Strength** - adjusts the amount of radial flow applied to the velocity field for vortex mode.
 Higher values make vortices flow faster.
-- **Additive** - *enabled:* adds the flow to the current flow in the velocity field. *disabled:* replaces the current flow of the velocity field.
+- **BlendMode** - set the mode used to blend in the velocity to the simulation*Set:* replaces the current flow of the velocity field.
+    Options:
+    - *Set:* replaces the current flow of the velocity field.
+    - *Additive:* adds the flow to the current flow in the velocity field.
-- **Texture** - a flow map texture that writes its red & green channels into the velocity field.
+- **Texture** -  flow map texture that writes its red & green channels into the velocity field.
+This texture is unpacked from 0 to 1 range to -1 to 1 range, so anything below 0.5 will be left/down and anything above will be right/up.
+For more information see: https://catlikecoding.com/unity/tutorials/flow/texture-distortion/

 <a name="fluid-volume-force"></a>
 #### Force